bandeh/Dynamics-365-Workflow-Tools/docs/OrgDBSettingsExample.md

-For using the OrgDbSettings Update&Retrieve actions, you can create a customized entity linke this one:
+For using the OrgDbSettings Update&Retrieve actions, you can create a customized entity like this one:

 ![](OrgDBSettingsExample1.png)